DBS Headshot 3.png

 Court Admissions

-United States District Court for the Eastern, Southern, and Western Districts of New York and Northern District of Illinois
+United States District Courts for the Eastern, Northern, Southern, and Western Districts of New York; District of Columbia; District of New Jersey; and Northern District of Illinois

-United States Courts of Appeals for the Second, Third, Sixth, Seventh, and Ninth Circuits
+United States Courts of Appeals for the Second, Third, Fifth, Sixth, Seventh, and Ninth Circuits

 ■ ■ ■